ahmetyalp/panda-bot/README.md

 # panda-bot

-Verify that your private node dependencies works on all projects as intended
+Verify that your private yarn dependencies works on all projects as intended

 # SETUP